alantothe/Movie-Stills-API/readme.md

 This is the API documentation for a movie database.
 It allows users to interact with a large amount of data about movies, including images, details, and other relevant information.
 The API is built with Express, Heroku, and Cloudinary and has a number of endpoints to fetch movie details as well as user-related operations.

+### Inspiration
+ Inspiration was drawn from sites like [Film Grab](https://film-grab.com/) and [Shot Cafe](https://shot.cafe/), which focus on displaying movie stills.

+ To achieve this, I made custom database by web scraping similar sites to gather high-quality movie images, I also used the Movie Database API from Rapid API to grab more detailed information about each movie.

 ### Endpoints
 #### Movie Endpoints